 What Does the Stochastic RSI Tell You?

-The StochRSI has characteristics that are similar to the vast majority of momentum oscillators.
+The StochRSI has characteristics similar to the vast majority of momentum oscillators.
 Traders use the StochRSI to help identify possible overbought and oversold conditions, with moves above 80 being considered overbought and those below 20 considered oversold.

 Some technical analysts use the StochRSI for identifying short-term trends.
 As a range-bound oscillator, its centerline is at the 50-level.
 When consistently above 50, the indicator reflects an uptrend.
 Conversely, when the indicator is consistently below 50, it indicates a downtrend.